abelpz/dcs-js/documentation/interfaces/FileDeleteResponse.md

 # Interface: FileDeleteResponse

-FileDeleteResponse contains information about a repo's file that was deleted
+FileDeleteResponse contains information about a repo\'s file that was deleted

 **`export`**